MSoftwaree/iron-man-clock/README.md

 Then, however, there will be problems with two parts.
 Part_1 will not fit the size of the ESP32.
 Here I drilled a hole on one side to insert the button that blocked the mounting of the plate.

 The second problem is with the display (Part_9), it will not fit the original item.
 As part of that, I redrawn it, widening the hole it's supposed to go in.
-You can find the STL file here: [link].
+You can find the STL file here: [Display clock holder](display_clock_holder.stl).

 The rest of the parts are ok.